fabianmartins/alienattack.workshop/README.md

 We just bought the Alien Attack Unit from UnicornGames.
 Alien Attack seems to be only a simple game, but under the hood it is a near real-time application (NRTA) that computes scores from an incoming stream of data, and we want to leverage it for other purposes.

 The Chief Development Engineer at the Alien Attack Unit of UnicornGames is not happy by being acquired.
 He was expecting to become a VP and to buy part of the company.
-With our acquisition, he mutinied and left the company, taking some of the lead SDEs with him, and leaving us with with a broken code that we need to fix.
+With our acquisition, he mutinied and left the company, taking some of the lead SDEs with him, and leaving us with with a broken code that we need to fix before an upcoming presentation that we are going to do to our executives.

 We were able to recover some instructions that we believe will help us to deploy the broken environment, and fix it timely for the C-level demo.